List of international trips made by Xi Jinping

-This is a list of international trips made by Xi Jinping, the general secretary of the Chinese Communist Party and the president of China.
-Xi Jinping has made 56 international trips to 71 countries since he assumed the general secretaryship on 15 November 2012.
+This is a list of international trips made by Xi Jinping during his tenure as the general secretary of the Chinese Communist Party and the president of China.
+Xi Jinping has made 56 international trips to 71 countries since he assumed the top leadership on 15 November 2012.
 Xi's travels currently take place on a modified Air China 747-8.

 Summary

 The number of visits per country where he has travelled are: